CultClassik/syscripts/README.md

 Pretty simple Powershell script, this will grow over time.
 Note that I use this on Windows 10 Pro, it probably will throw a big malf if you use it on anything else.
 You have been warned ;)

+If you have Git you can clone this repository, although since this installs Git it's better suited to be downloaded as a zip and run from a machine that doesn't have anything installed.

-To run Win10-Dev-Env.ps1, open Powershell as Administrator and use this command line:
+To run Win10-Dev-Env.ps1, open Powershell as Administrator, cd to the posh directory and use this command line:

 `powershell -ExecutionPolicy ByPass -File .\Configure-Win10.ps1`

 ---

 ###What it does:
-- Removes a lot of un-necessary items from Windows, disables Defender, Updates, etc
-- Installs:
+- Optionally (although this is one of the main points of this script) installs:
   * Chocolately package Manager, Nuget
   * Git and Git extentions GUI
   * curl
   * Postman
   * Packer
+  * Atom editor with some useful packages
+- Windows tweaks:
+  * For now just some File Explorer settings like show hidden files
+- Optionally removes a lot of un-necessary items from Windows
-- Optionally installed System Tools:
+- Optionally installs System Tools:
   * SysInternals
   * Notepad++
   * EasyConnect